A Toxic Friend: Signs He or She Is Using and Abusing You

 This behaviour is also often combined with periods of that friend ignoring you.
 This approach is commonly referred to as "the silent treatment" and can become a form of abuse.

 But if every little thing you do sets them off—to the point where they frequently resort to ignoring you as a means of punishing you or teaching you a lesson—then why even bother being friends in the first place?
 At that point, the compatibility seems pretty minimal.
 You might be just relying on history or routine to carry a friendship that may have already run its course.

 You're walking on eggshells all the time.

 This is related to the above sign but can be a bit more complicated.
-Most everyone has their really complex mix of traumas, insecurities and other elements that make certain subjects a bit more touchy than others.
+Many people have their really complex mix of traumas, insecurities, and other elements that make certain subjects a bit more touchy than others.
 That's totally OK.
 Being sensitive to certain things is no shame.

 But if you feel like no matter what you talk about or what you do, and no matter how careful and considerate you are, everything seems to set your friend off into a spiral of defensiveness, that might be something else entirely.
 It's tough to form bonds and be vulnerable with each other if you're always scared of sending them into a breakdown with even the most innocuous of words or acts.

 There's an imbalance in "talk time."